Beep…beep …

 In one way, you can call this link a successor of the Web URI launched with DataBar.
 Before GS1 ratified the web URI, it was provisional and not standardized like GS1’s other identifiers.
 The ratification made it a standard URL structure, becoming the GS1 Digital Link.

-Hailed as the next-gen for barcodes, it is a QR Code that contains your custom GS1 Digital Link instead of a regular website URL.
+Hailed as the next-gen for barcodes, it is a QR Code that contains a custom GS1 Digital Link instead of a regular website URL.

-This link contains your unique GS1 product identifiers and a domain of your choice: homepage, product page, Digital Product Passports (DPP), or any other resources you want users to view.
+This link contains your unique GS1 product identifiers and a domain of your choice: homepage, product page, Digital Product Passports (DPP), or any other resources you want users to access.

 The result is a QR Code that can fulfill two purposes from the same symbol: